MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 >[!NOTE]
 >For migration purposes, and if you have a .NET 6, .NET Core, or a .NET Standard application that needs to use _both_ WAM and the [embedded browser](/azure/active-directory/develop/msal-net-web-browsers#embedded-vs-system-web-ui), you will also need to use the [Microsoft.Identity.Client.Desktop](https://www.nuget.org/packages/Microsoft.Identity.Client.Desktop/) package.
 Once added, developers can use [`WithWindowsDesktopFeatures`](xref:Microsoft.Identity.Client.Desktop.DesktopExtensions.WithWindowsDesktopFeatures*) when setting up their public client application.
+>If your application targets UWP or netX-windows, WAM is already in the MSAL.NET package

 After referencing the relevant packages, call [`WithBroker(BrokerOptions)`](xref:Microsoft.Identity.Client.Desktop.WamExtension.WithBroker*) with broker configuration options and [a window handle](#parent-window-handles) that the broker will be bound to.